Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 - A consumer group in Kafka is a collection of consumers who work together to ingest data from the same topic or range of topics.
 - The `-group` command must be used to consume messages from a consumer group.

+## Replication
+- Each partition would be replicated across the brokers/servers in the cluster ( as per configured replication factor )
+- Only one partition (of the topic ) would be active at the time, called `Leader`.
+- `Leader would handle all read/write requests for the partition`.
+- Other partitions ( of the topic ) would only replicate message ( `In-sync replication` ), called `Followers`.
+- Based on configured `replication factor`, the number of followers would be decided.
+  - Example - 3 replication factor means there would be 1 leader and 2 followers.

+### ACK levels

+There are 3 ACK levels in `Kafka`
+- No ack(0)
+- Ack from N replicas (1...N)
+- Ack from all replicas (-1)

 ## Schema Registry
 - Schema Registry holds Avro schemas & ensures that schema used by producer and consumer, are identical.
 - Producer sends schema id while pushing the data and consumer look for schema id to get schema.

+## Kafka Controller
+- In a Kafka cluster, one of the brokers serves as the controller, which is responsible for managing the states of partitions and replicas and for performing administrative tasks like reassigning partitions.
+- At any given time there is only one controller broker in your cluster.
+- [Kafka Controller does leader election for the topic](https://stackoverflow.com/questions/49525141/how-many-kafka-controllers-are-there-in-a-cluster-and-what-is-the-purpose-of-a-c) ( if existing leader goes down ).

 ## What is Partition Key in Kafka?